brandur/sorg/content/passages-drafts/002-japan.md

 ![The Hauser](/assets/passages/002-japan/hauser@2x.jpg)

-Technically it's a hydration pack, but it's got enough space to fit everything you need as long as you're willing to travel light.
+Technically it's a hydration pack, but it can fit everything you need as long as you're willing to travel light.
 The main compartment is narrow, but it'll fit a stuffable jacket, change of clothes, and water bottle.
 The back compartment is _just_ big enough to fit the 13" version of the latest generation of MacBook Pro.
-There's enough side compartments for all the small tools, cards, and Apple dongles that you need to have on you.
+There's enough side compartments for all the cards, small tools, and Apple dongles that you need to have on you.

-[It's the only bag that I took with me][hauserkumano] for a multi-day hike (albeit with nightly stops that were sheltered) along the Kumano Kodo in Japan.
+[It's the only bag that I took with me][hauserkumano] for a multi-day hike (albeit with nightly stops that were sheltered) along the Kumano Kodo in Japan (more on this to come in issue 003).
 At 14L it was a bit of a stretch space-wise, but it worked.

 ## Taking coffee seriously (#coffee)